SierrabaseLab/AI_beginner_course/docs/source/Get_Started.md

 ## Install : Prerequisies and Dependencies
 First of all, we need to install "Nvidia Jetson nano toolkit" following the [official instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write)

-If Installation has been completed, then run jetson nano toolkit.
-We only proceed with Jetson Nano.
 Before install tensorflow, you have to check Jetpack version(**It is so important!**) The way to check jetpack version is very simple.

 Your downloaded zip file will be ```jetson-nano-jp451-sd-card-image.zip```.
 This means you've installed JetPack 4.5.1 version.

 In my case, these packages are set up

 - JetPack 4.5.1